ArmaghanAsghar/Simulator/README.md

 # Breif
-This is a small project to simulator the flight and charging of N number of aircrafts using multi-threading and thread synchronization strategies.
+A project to simulate the flight and charging of N number of aircrafts using multi-threading and thread-synchronization techniques.
+Publish thread statistics as result of simulation.

 # Code Flow
 ![Blank diagram](https://user-images.githubusercontent.com/54956731/232123872-bf7941c4-4a32-4703-ac52-bfde88ab3d35.jpeg)